SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ---

-We can also represent it slightly differently.
+We can also represent it differently with a ridgeline plot.

 ```R
 library(hrbrthemes)